NCBI-Codeathons/Tell-us-how-you-really-feel-sentiment-analysis-with-Twitter/README.md

 #### Outcome of examining the Twitter data
 It quickly became apparent that Twitter data is very dirty and noisy - dirty in that not Tweets are contain incomplete words, user generated abbreivations for common words, sentences and phrases that are not complete thoughts, contains emojicons which are not easy to interrept into sentiment; noisy as in Tweets that are wrongly associated with hashtag subject areas, advertising for products, retweets adds bulk to the data set because they are duplicate.

-Future considerations: There are many Twitter libraries that are avaible to reduce unnessicary data in tweets such slang, various spellings of a word, etc. Figuring out how to best clean the data for consumer health level health terms would need to be determined for tweets to be used for sentiment anaylsis.
+Future considerations: There are many Twitter libraries that are availble to reduce unnecessary data in tweets such slang, various spellings of a word, etc. Figuring out how to best clean the data for consumer health level health terms would need to be determined for tweets to be used for sentiment anaylsis.

-### Dataset 2
+### Reddit Dataset
 The 18,000+ Reddit Comments About Opioids set from Kaggle (https://www.kaggle.com/amalinow/18000-reddit-comments-about-opioids)was exaimined.
 It also presented issues with noise and dirt.
 The comments were very private and seemed to be off-topic.
 Some were about general pain.

-Future considerations: Much like Twitter, a plan to best clean the data would need to be devised and tested.
+Future considerations: Much like Twitter, a plan to best clean the Reddit data would need to be devised and tested.

-### Dataset 4
+### Biostars Dataset
 Used the Biostars API to bring in information into Pyhton.
 We caputured post, title, and comment text - we used 100,000 post.
 We filtered with 9 key words: SPR; BLAST; GeneBank; RefSeek; PubMed; PMC; CDD; PubChem; SRAtoolkit.
 Output will be saved in .csv to be used in the model.
+Out of 5000 posts, 61 contained one of 9 key words.

 ## OUTCOMES
 We have a good model from a deep learning algorithm that works at predicting sentiment that can be used to inform consumer health information services.
 We also have a greater understanding of social media data and the effort needed to produce a clean data set.

 ## FUTURE CONSIDERSATIONS:

-Biostars json data--still

 Ryan Connor suggested blogs to try: